Yiewsley: St Matthew's parish church

 Yiewsley War Memorial stands in the grounds of St Matthew's Church.
 It was unveiled on Saturday 28 May 1921 by Lady Delia Peel in honour of the 128 men of the parish who fell in the Great War.
 Her husband, Yiewsley's Member of Parliament Col. Hon.
 Sidney Peel, gave an address to the assembled people of Yiewsley before the unveiling.
-In the address he stated that the population of Yiewsley at the time was something under 5,000, but more than 530 men of the parish had served in His Majesty's Army during the war – more than one in ten of the whole population of the place including women and children.
-Before closing his address with the names of the men inscribed on the memorial, he stated that it had been put there in order that the people of Yiewsley in time to come might bring their children to it and point out to them the names of father, grandfather or some other relative and tell them of the great things that were done by their predecessors so that it might be an inspiration and hope for the future.
+In the address, he stated that the population of Yiewsley at the time was under 5000, but more than 530 men of the parish had served in His Majesty's Army during the war – more than one in ten of the whole population of the place, including women and children.
+Before closing his address with the names of the men inscribed on the memorial, he stated that it had been put there in order that the people of Yiewsley in time to come might bring their children to it and point out to them the names of father, grandfather or some other relative, and tell them of the great things that were done by their predecessors, so that it might be an inspiration and hope for the future.

-On Sunday 4 October 2009 the war memorial was rededicated by Peter Broadbent, the Bishop of Willesden, to include the names of the 73 men of the parish who fell in the Second World War.
+On 4 October 2009, the war memorial was rededicated by Peter Broadbent, the Bishop of Willesden, to include the names of the 73 men of the parish who fell in the Second World War.
 A ceremony with the laying of wreaths is held at the War Memorial on Remembrance Sunday each year.